 In theory, rebalancing sounds like a good idea.
 But if you have several securities across multiple accounts, it can quickly get complicated and cumbersome in practice.

-With the advent of asset allocation ETFs though, investors now have another tool in their investment “toolbox”.
+With the advent of asset allocation ETFs though, investors now have a tool in their investment “toolbox” to do just that.
 By buying an asset allocation ETF, you can eliminate the need for periodic rebalancing of your portfolio.

 The ETF providers automatically rebalance the ETF holdings for a modest fee.
 For example, iShares asset allocation ETFs have an MER of just 0.20%.
 That is a great price for the convenience you get by investing using all-in-one ETFs.